CinthiaOchoa/WEB-102-PROJECT2/README.md

-# Web Development Project 2 - *Where in the World is this City?*
+# Web Development Project 3 - Where in the World is This City?

-Submitted by: **Cinthia Ochoa Torre**
+Submitted by: Cinthia Ochoa Torre

-This web app: **is an interactive flashcard guessing game that helps users learn about beautiful and famous cities around the world.
-Users are shown a flashcard with a country and image, and they must guess what city it is.
-Flipping the card reveals the answer, and a "Next" button allows users to move on to another random city.**
+This web app: An interactive flashcard game where users guess the city based on the country and an image shown.
+Users enter their guess before flipping the card, get immediate feedback, navigate through cards, and track their progress with streaks.
+Cards can be marked as mastered and shuffled for randomized play.

-Time spent: **7** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The app displays the title of the card set, a short description, and the total number of cards**
+- [x] **The user can enter their guess into an input box *before* seeing the flipside of the card**
-  - [x] Title of card set is displayed
+  - Application features a clearly labeled input box with a submit button where users can type in a guess
-  - [x] A short description of the card set is displayed
+  - Clicking on the submit button with an **incorrect** answer shows visual feedback that it is wrong
-  - [x] A list of card pairs is created
+  - Clicking on the submit button with a **correct** answer shows visual feedback that it is correct
-  - [x] The total number of cards in the set is displayed
+- [x] **The user can navigate through an ordered list of cards**
-  - [x] Card set is represented as a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
+  - A forward/next button displayed on the card navigates to the next card in a set sequence when clicked
-- [x] **A single card at a time is displayed**
+  - A previous/back button displayed on the card returns to the previous card in the set sequence when clicked
-  - [x] Only one half of the information pair is displayed at a time
+  - Both the next and back buttons have a disabled/grayed out state when at the beginning or end of the list, preventing wrap-around navigation

-- [x] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
+## Optional Features Implemented

-  - [x] Clicking on a card flips it over, showing the back with corresponding information
+- [x] Users can use a shuffle button to randomize the order of the cards
-  - [x] Clicking on a flipped card again flips it back, showing the front
+  - Cards remain in the original order unless shuffle is clicked
-- [x] **Clicking on the next button displays a random new card**
+  - Shuffle randomizes the card sequence

-The following **optional** features are implemented:
+- [x] A user’s answer is counted as correct even when it is slightly different from the target answer

-- [x] Cards contain images in addition to or in place of text
+  - Matching ignores case, punctuation, and accepts partial matches (e.g., "sao" for "São Paulo")
-  - [x] Some or all cards have images in place of or in addition to text
+- [x] A counter displays the user’s current and longest streak of correct responses
-- [x] Cards have different visual styles such as color based on their category
+  - Current streak increments on correct guesses and resets on incorrect guesses
-  - [x] Colors and layout designed to match a fun learning aesthetic
+  - Longest streak updates if current streak exceeds previous record

-The following **additional** features are implemented:
+- [x] Users can mark a card as mastered, removing it from the active deck and adding it to a mastered list

-* [x] Intro/start card that invites users to start the game
+## Additional Features Implemented

-* [x] Reset the card to front side when switching to a new one
+- [x] Starting card introducing the game with a start button
-* [x] Flashcard shows the country and image first, then flips to reveal the city
+- [x] Display of the country’s name and an image before guessing the city
-* [x] Flashcards are centered and fully responsive
+- [x] Responsive and centered layout with styled buttons and card flip animations
-* [x] All layout and styles fully customized using `App.css` and `Flashcard.css`
+- [x] Visual feedback colored text for correct/incorrect answers

 ## Video Walkthrough